CSCI-2349-F23/ps1/README.md

 You are now connected to the CS departmnt's linux server.

 ### Part 5: Try out some unix commands!
-You will be using the commands that were demonstrated in class on Wednesday, but you can find information about these commands in the readings and try this our yourself.
-If you have already taken Computer Systems, this should all be review.
+You will be using the commands that were demonstrated in class on Wednesday, but you can find information about these commands in the readings, through a web search, or using the `man` function on any unix command.
+If you have already taken Computer Systems, most of this should be review.

 1. Print out your current directory.
 2. List the contents of your current directory.